CarlosCapili/Data-Analysis-Portfolio/Python Analysis Projects/Los Angeles Crime Pattern Analysis/README.md

 # Los Angeles Crime Analysis

 ## Summary
-This project explores Los Angeles crime trends using reported crime incidents provided by the Los Angeles Police Department on Data.gov.
+This project explores Los Angeles crime trends using reported crime incidents from 2020 to 2025 provided by the Los Angeles Police Department on Data.gov.
 Python was used to perform exploratory data analysis with a primary focus on determining victim demographics, location, and type of crime, to aid in community support and inform the LAPD on where to focus their resources for crime prevention initiatives.

 Data Source - https://catalog.data.gov/dataset/crime-data-from-2020-to-present